mattermost/mattermost-developer-documentation/site/content/blog/2021-04-23-optimizing-go-compiler-3.md

 With the addition of this rule, the test passes, so we solved the issue!

-...or didn't we?
+...or did we?
 Sorry, there's just one more wee thing to do.
 In the issue comments, [@mundaym](https://github.com/mundaym) pointed out [an important thing](https://github.com/golang/go/issues/41663#issuecomment-699904531):

 > arm64, ppc64le and s390x all also do unaligned load/store merging.